• Skip to main content

 Vegan Chicken Broth: This can easily be replaced with vegetable broth.

 Coconut Milk: I used canned full-fat coconut milk but it does not taste like coconut if you're worried about that.
-But if you avoid coconut, you can use Vegan Heavy Cream.
+But if you avoid coconut, you can use cashew cream.

 Italian Seasoning: I used my homemade Italian Seasoning Blend.
 See that blog post for a list of substitutes.